MaziaraNet/maziara.net/tile1_letushelp.md

 - **Process Automation for IT & Business Workflows** – Reduce manual work with custom scripts and AI-driven automation to streamline operations and cut costs.

 ### Example Projects for Businesses:
-- Optimized SaaS deployment for a startup, reducing cloud costs by 30% and improving uptime.
+- Optimize SaaS deployment for a startup, reducing cloud costs and improving uptime.
-- Implemented CI/CD pipelines for a tech company, cutting release cycles from weeks to hours.
+- Implement CI/CD pipelines for a tech company, cutting release cycles from weeks to hours.
-- Automated IT infrastructure for an enterprise, reducing manual server setup time by 90%.
+- Automate IT infrastructure for an enterprise, reducing manual server setup time to minutes.

 ---